-As a nation, we have been pretty slow on the whole heat pump technology.
-What better way to provide heating and hot water to your home or business than to extract it from the air, ground or even a nearby lake or stream.
+What better way to provide heating and hot water to your home or business than to extract it from the air, ground or even a nearby pond or stream!

-- The collected heat energy is transferred to the refrigerant inside the heat pump’s evaporator which in turn causes the refrigerant’s temperature to rise, changing its state from liquid to gas.
+Once collected the heat is then transferred into the refrigerant within the heat pump’s evaporator, which in turn causes the temperature to rise, creating a gas state.

-- The refrigerant gas is then compressed using an electric compressor.
-This compression reduces its volume and increases its temperature.
+The refrigerant gas it then compressed using an electric compressor which reduces its volume and increases its temperature.

-- A condenser (or heat exchanger) then extracts the heat energy from the now hot compressed refrigerant gas, transferring it to the water within the central heating circuit, and allowing the refrigerant to return to its liquid state again; ready to repeat the process all over.
+A condenser then extracts the heat energy from the now hot compressed refrigerant gas, transferring it to the water within the central heating circuit and hot water cylinder.

 The refrigerant then cools, returning to its liquid state again and then ready to repeat the process all over again.

 By clicking "Accept All" you agree to the use of analytical cookies that we use on our website to measure usage.
 These cookies provide information that will help us to improve our site and enhance user experience.
 By clicking "Manage Preferences", you can manage your consent and find out more about the cookies we use.